 Bread.
 Wonderful, wonderful bread.

-If Lisa had been in my kitchen with me, we would have happy danced together.
+If Lisa had been in my kitchen with me, we would have happily danced together.
 The rolls were gorgeous, the texture was great, and they had their own pleasantly distinct taste.

-5. Bake in preheated oven at 350 for about 25 min.
-Let the rolls cool for a minute or two then place on cooling rack or the bottoms will get too moist.
+Bake for about 25 min.
+Let the rolls cool for a minute or two.
+Remove from pan and place on cooling rack.
+(If you leave them in the pan too long the bottoms will get moist.)

 P.S.
 If you’re looking for a yeasty, gluten-free bread-loaf recipe that tastes like wheat, look no further.
 This one is our favorite, hands down.